-Our Church School
+Our Church School and history

 Church of England schools comprise 23% of all maintained schools in England and Wales.

 The schools include infant, junior, primary, middle, all age secondary schools and academies.
 The Church does not currently run special schools, sixth form colleges or Further Education Colleges.

 Shankhill Church of England Primary School

 We are a voluntary controlled Church of England school in the diocese of Carlisle.
 Our successful and thriving school works in accordance with the beliefs and practices of the Anglican Church, as required by the Trust Deed and the instrument of governance of this Church of England School.
 Our school ethos and mission ensure that we are sensitive to the individual members of our school and wider community.
 We aim to support the academic, spiritual and character growth of every child respecting those of the faith, those of other faiths and those of no faith.
 Everyone is welcomed and cherished.